Learning Phonics: Analytic or Synthetic?

-Multiple studies point to the same thing: Recognizing words is one of the MOST critical factors of early reading and later success.
+Multiple studies point to the same thing: Recognizing words is one of the MOST critical factors in early reading and later success.
 And that is what Phonics does!
 Phonics helps kids recognize words, making it one of the MOST IMPORTANT first step in learning reading.

 What is Synthetic Phonics?

 Synthetic phonics is a method of teaching where words are broken down into the smallest units of sound which we call phonemes.
-From there, children are taught the sound of each letters and learn how to blend the phonemes together to be able to pronounce the word.
+From there, children are taught the sound of each letter and learn how to blend the phonemes together to be able to pronounce the word.
 The process of blending sounds to create words is where the term “Synthetic” was derived.
-This would means that children learn to read words they have never heard before, in turn accelerating their reading ability at a young age.
+This would mean that children learn to read words they have never heard before, in turn accelerating their reading ability at a young age.

 What is Analytic Phonics?

-Analytics phonics is another method of teaching where children are taught to recognise whole words by sight first, before breaking down the word into the smaller units of sound.
+Analytics phonics is another method of teaching where children are taught to recognize whole words by sight first, before breaking down the word into smaller units of sound.
 Much like the reverse of synthetic methodology or what we call “Reverse Engineering”, letter sounds are taught after reading has begun.
 From experience, a lot of students that struggled with reading was taught this methodology in school.
 There was little incentive for children to understand how each letter sounds when they are already able to read the words.
-It is also unclear to the teachers whether students has picked up the sound of the letters.
+It is also unclear to the teachers whether students have picked up the sound of the letters.

 Example: In the word cat, children learn to identify and the pronunciation of the word “CAT” before analysing and breaking down the word into three individual phonemes “C”, “A”, “T” and learning the sounds of it.